Education:

 Who I Am and How I Work

-I specialize in behavioral and substance addictions, couples therapy, trauma, anxiety, and stress for adults aged 21 and older, both male and female.
-With nearly three decades of experience in the recovery community and a Master of Arts in Counseling and Psychology from Saint Mary’s University of Minnesota (Magna Cum Laude), my work is grounded in lived experience, academic excellence, and a deep commitment to helping people create meaningful change.
+Greatness is already in you; I’m here to uncover it.
+I specialize in behavioral and substance addictions, couples therapy, trauma, anxiety, and stress for adults aged 21 and older.
+With three decades of experience in the recovery community and a Master of Arts in Counseling and Psychology from Saint Mary’s University of Minnesota (Magna Cum Laude), my work is grounded in both lived experience and clinical training.
+I believe deeply in people’s capacity for change—and in their right to move at their own pace.

 What to Expect in Therapy